The3DPrintist/2B2T-QueueBot/README.md

 ## Log:

-At the top right of the window is the log, it is a text box that updates over time.
+At the top right of the window is the log, it is disabled by default, press ~ to enable it.

 The log is mostly for development, but can be used to see what the log file is saying if you are interested.